A survey on the growth rate inequality for sphere endomorphisms: Annulus maps

 In what follows we relate Lemma \ref{aldo} to the rate problem.
 We have seen in the previous section that in order to have the rate for $f:A\to A$, we have to find fixed points for any lift $F:\tilde A\to \tilde A$.
 The universal cover $\tilde A$ can be thought as having four ``ends'': bottom, upper, right and left.
-We will refer to proper lines connecting the bottom and upper ends of $\tilde A$ as ``vertical'' lines, and to proper lines connecting the left and right ends of $\tilde A$ as ``horizontal'' lines.\\
+We will refer to proper lines connecting the bottom and upper ends of $\tilde A$ as ``vertical'' lines, and to proper lines connecting the left and right ends of $\tilde A$ as ``horizontal'' lines.

-Another simple idea gives the rate for maps of the annulus of degree $d$, $|d|>1$: any lift $F$ will push vertical lines that are sufficiently far to the right or left striclty to the right of themselves, or striclty to the left of themselves (we are using $|d|>1$ here).
-So, with hypothesis guaranteeing that horizontal lines are also pushed strictly above them, or strictly below them, one can calculate the Lefschetz indez of a simple closed curve formed by intersecting appropriate pairs of vertical and horizontal lines.
-This is formalized as follows:\\
+Another simple idea gives the rate for maps of the annulus of degree $d$, $|d|>1$: any lift $F$ will push vertical lines that are sufficiently far to the right or left strictly to the right of themselves, or strictly to the left of themselves (we are using $|d|>1$ here).
+So, with hypothesis guaranteeing that horizontal lines are also pushed strictly above them, or strictly below them, one can calculate the Lefschetz index of a simple closed curve formed by intersecting appropriate pairs of vertical and horizontal lines.
+This is formalized as follows: